 Some irritation may be felt after the first couple of treatments, but this is just the body adjusting to the treatment given and normally lasts no longer than 24-48 hours.
 Many patients experience no ill effects at all and report only relief from their symptoms.

-Watch this full video from one of our doctors – Gerry Nastasia
+Watch this full video from one of our Chiropractic practitioners – Gerry Nastasia